PHFS has a rich tradition of providing compassionate, supportive shelter to families experiencing homelessness every night of the year.

 Goose Hollow Family Shelter

-Open since 1994, Goose Hollow is the only shelter for families experiencing homelessness on the west side of the Willamette River and is one of only two family shelters in all of Multnomah County.
+Open since 1994, Goose Hollow is the only shelter for families experiencing homelessness on the west side of the Willamette River and is one of only three family shelters in all of Multnomah County.

 Families have private sleeping spaces, meals and snacks, showers, laundry, storage, games and toys, computers with internet and printers.